taresh18/delayed-streams-modeling/README.md

 ## Speech To Text

-### Leaderboard model
+### English only model
-The leaderboard model handles english only, it has ~2.6B parameters.
+The main model handles english only, it has ~2.6B parameters.

 #### PyTorch implementation
 [[Hugging Face]](https://huggingface.co/kyutai/stt-2.6B-en)